 Kermit: You mean all this time I've been locked in a Russian gulag, the one...
 NOT ONE SINGLE PERSON FROM THE MUPPETS EXCEPT ANIMAL NOTICED THAT I'D BEEN REPLACED BY AN EVIL CRIMINAL MASTERMIND?!

 In Raiders of the Lost Ark, Marcus Brody was portrayed as a highly intelligent, very serious character.
 When he shows up again in Indiana Jones and the Last Crusade he initially starts off the same but then becomes progressively dumber and more incompetent load who couldn't even initially tell that he was being kidnapped... even as Sallah was screaming at him that the bad guys were doing exactly that.

 Chief Inspector Jacques Clouseau from The Pink Panther.
 In the first film, he was actually a bit intelligent, if a little clumsy.
 It wasn't really until his second film, A Shot in the Dark, that he became the bumbling detective that we all know and love.
 Surprisingly, his animated counterpart is far more competent, although he makes up for it by having a lower success rate for solving crimes.

-The Nutty Professor.
-Played for Drama in the sequel.
+Nutty Professor II: The Klumps: Played for Drama.
 Sherman, in a desperate attempt to remove Buddy's consciousness from his body, removes his DNA.
 But in the process, Sherman triggers a breakdown of his brain cells.
 Soon he can't articulate, teach his class, and acts like a bumbler.
-Facing memory loss, Sherman breaks up with his fiance, not wanting to burden her.
+Facing memory loss, Sherman breaks up with his fiancée, not wanting to burden her.
 By the end of the movie, he is almost totally brain-dead, and would have stayed that way if not for being able to absorb Buddy's DNA.